chaitravi-ce/Eklavya-QuadrupedMotionSimulation/README.md

 ## About The Project

-Quadrupeds are considered stable and comparatively easier
+Quadrupeds are considered stable and comparatively easier to program than hexapod.
 Refer this [documentation](https://link/to/report/)

 ### Tech Stack